-Stable COPD is interrupted by episodes or Exacerbations during which, the respiratory symptoms acutely worsen (GOLD, 2019).
-These Exacerbations sometimes trigger by respiratory infections, but the cause or trigger of the Exacerbations often remains unknown (Rutschmann et al., 2007).
-During Exacerbations the peripheral airway limitation causes gas to get trapped during expiration.
-This leads to hyperinflation which is associated with a limited inspiratory capacity and increased dyspnoea.
-As the disease progresses the gas transfer for oxygen and carbon dioxide, worsens resulting in hypoxemia and hypercapnia.
-In addition, the submucosal glands enlarge because of the chronic airway irritation, leading to mucus hypersecretion (GOLD, 2019).
+Stable COPD is interrupted by episodes or exacerbations, during which the respiratory symptoms acutely worsen (GOLD, 2019).
+These exacerbations are occasionally triggered by respiratory infections, but the cause or trigger of exacerbations often remains unknown (Rutschmann et al., 2007).
+During exacerbations, the peripheral airway limitation results in gas becoming trapped during expiration.
+This leads to hyperinflation, which is associated with a limited inspiratory capacity and increased dyspnea.
+As the disease progresses, the gas transfer for oxygen and carbon dioxide worsens, resulting in hypoxemia and hypercapnia.
+In addition, the submucosal glands enlarge due to chronic airway irritation, leading to mucus hypersecretion (GOLD, 2019).